Skip to main content

 What is baby-led weaning?
 If you don’t spend much time in mommy Facebook groups, you may be unaware of this method of introducing solids, but it’s rising in popularity.
 Baby-led weaning allows babies to self-feed.
 They control the pace of the feed, which foods they eat, and how much they consume.
 It’s like a feeding version of the trending Montessori method.

 Most foods qualify as baby-led weaning foods, but you’ll need to cut them appropriately.
 From 6 to 9 months, you should cut foods into finger-length strips, which is easy.
 Some foods, such as grapes and blueberries, should be quartered or smooshed to avoid choking, and no child should have honey until a year old.
-There’s not really evidence to promote baby-led weaning over purees, but both are valid ways of introducing solids.
+There’s no real evidence to promote baby-led weaning over purees, but both are valid ways of introducing solids.
 If the method works for you and your baby, that’s great.

 BethAnn Mayer